 Absolutely, I can take a look at your pathology results and current diet, and work with you to make realistic dietary changes which will assist in reducing total cholesterol and triglycerides.

 NOT APPLICABLE.

-As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.
+As dietitians are trained in providing medical nutrition therapy, there is unlikely to be a situation in which this would be outside of their scope of practice.

 FITNESS PROFESSIONAL